taniarascia/taniarascia.com/content/posts/2017-09-27-while-do-while-loops-javascript.md

 ## Do...While

 We already learned about the `while` loop, which executes a block of code for as long as a specified condition is true.
-Builing on that is the `do...while` statement, which is very similar to `while` with the major difference being that a `do...while` loop will always execute once, even if the condition is never true.
+Building on that is the `do...while` statement, which is very similar to `while` with the major difference being that a `do...while` loop will always execute once, even if the condition is never true.

 Below we will demonstrate the syntax of the `do...while` loop.